orbisgis/h2gis/docs/dev/SHPWrite.md

 {% endhighlight %}

-### Export with the .prj file
+### Export the .prj file

-If you want to export your shapefile with it's projection (.prj) file, you have first to force the SRID associated to the geometry.
-To do so, just execute the two following instructions.
+If you want to export your shapefile with it's projection, stored in a .prj file, you must assume that the table contains a SRID constraint value  greater than 0.

+If not the SRID must be enforced using the following commands:

 {% highlight mysql %}
 UPDATE mytable SET the_geom = ST_SetSRID(the_geom, EPSG_CODE);